What are the best foods for Vitamin K2?

 Other sources high in MK4 include the dark meat of chicken and eel as well as goose liver.

 Where are the best foods for Vitamin K2 – MK7?

 Fermented foods like Natto (a Japanese dish made from fermented soybeans), kimchi (a Korean dish from fermented cabbage) and sauerkraut all are great sources of Vitamin K – mk7.
 But having tried Natto several times, I can forewarn you that it takes some time to get used to the “slimy” texture and pungent odor.
 I tend to go with either fermented sauerkraut or kimchi.
-Its important to know that the source of the Vitamin K2 is from the bacteria that causes the fermentation and not the soybeans or cabbage, so you won’t get the same benefits of Vitamin K – MK7 from eating edaname or adding shredded cabbage to a salad.
+Its important to know that the source of vitamin K2 is from the bacteria that cause the fermentation and not the soybeans or cabbage, so you won’t get the same benefits of Vitamin K – MK7 from eating edamame or adding shredded cabbage to a salad.